-Prerequisite: Grade of C- or better at midterm for AGE214 and grade of C- or better in AGE235.
+Prerequisite: Grade of C- or better at midterm for AGE214 and grade of C- or better in AGE235

-CAREER AND TECHNICAL CREDIT TYPE 2 Students in this course will advance the maneuvers learned l in AGE235.
-They will learn to safely and effectively apply more techn training techniques to produce a finer tuned horse. ical
+Students in this course will advance the maneuvers learned in AGE235.
+They will learn to safely and effectively apply more technical training techniques to produce a finer tuned horse.

-AGE237 Advanced Horse Training III Prerequisite: Grade of C- or better in AGA214 and AGE236
+AGE237 Advanced Horse Training III

+Prerequisite: Grade of C- or better in AGA214 and AGE236